 Just off I-75 at the Vienna exit you’ll notice this structure, which now serves as the Georgia State Cotton Museum.
 It’s a really small museum, but provides a great link between the historical importance and continued prominence of cotton in Georgia.
 The building originally served as the rural Smyrna Schoolhouse (Circa 1890) and was moved here and renovated.

 Category Archives: Vienna GA

 Gothic design was all the rage in Vienna in the first decade of the 20th century, at least on Church Street.
 This beautiful structure, as well as the Methodist church just a couple of blocks away, are two of Vienna’s most architecturally significant houses of worship.
-The cornerstone reads: Providence Baptist Church, Organized 1836 – Renamed First Baptist Church of Vienna, 1890.
+This congregation was organized in 1836 as Providence Baptist Church and renamed First Baptist Church of Vienna in 1890.